tomhendra/courses/19-testing-javascript/README.md

 See the final file: [monkey-patching.js](./03-js-mocking-fundamentals/src/no-framework/monkey-patching.js).

 ### 4.2.
 Ensure Functions are Called Correctly with JavaScript Mocks

+Often when writing JavaScript tests and mocking dependencies, you’ll want to verify that the function was called correctly.
+That requires keeping track of how often the function was called and what arguments it was called with.
+That way we can make assertions on how many times it was called and ensure it was called with the right arguments.

 - It would be nice if we could make some more assertions about how `getWinner` is called, to ensure that it is always being called with `player1` and `player2`, because we could actually break the implementation and our tests couldn't catch it.
 - For example if we remove `player2` in the call to `getWinner` in `thumb-war.js` our test will still pass even though the implementation is definitely wrong.